Sikh Castes: An Academic Perspective

 So the view popularized in colonial era , and a view espoused by the Marxist historians who seized the historical narrative since then, that conversions to Islam, and later to Christianity, happened because of the desire of the low caste Indian natives to escape discrimination is inter alia not fully informed by actual sociological evidence on the ground.

-All Sikh men use Singh and Sikh women use Kaur with their names.
+All baptized Sikh men use Singh and Sikh women use Kaur with their names.
 Singh means lion while Kaur is a short form of Kanwar or princess, although historically this was not required of Sahajdhari Sikhs.
-This convention is an extension of the Hindu Rajput or Kshatriya tradition into Sikhism in addition to some other aspects of Rajput martial culture like "Jhatka" , "Shastar Tilak" , etc which are preserved in the traditions of Nihang and Hazoori Sikhs to this day.
+This convention is an extension of the Hindu Rajput or Kshatriya tradition into Sikhism in addition to some other aspects of Rajput martial culture like "Jhatka" , "Shastar Tilak" , etc, which are preserved in the traditions of Nihang and Hazoori Sikhs to this day.
 Note that Sahajdhari Sikhs are the Sikhs who have not formally received Sikh baptism but who have complete faith in Sikhism.